Become a high-quality patient-safety advocateMaster of Science in Healthcare Quality and Safety

 - Candidates must have earned a bachelor's degree with a cumulative undergraduate grade point average (GPA) of a 3.0, or higher, on a 4.0 scale to be fully admitted.

 - A graduate entrance exam (GRE, GMAT, MCAT, LSAT, or MAT) may be required for applicants with a GPA lower than 3.0 on a 4.0 scale.
+The GRE for this graduate program has been temporarily waived for students with a GPA above 3.0.

 - Candidates where English is not the language of instruction must also submit a TOEFL score.
 Minimum score 650 (paper), 280 (computer), 114 (internet-based), or IELTS – 8.0.